 - Websites are multi-functional, useful for capturing emails, selling, blogging and sharing your mission

-- Avoid big blocks of text
+- Avoid big blocks of text and keep wording shorter, and to the point

 Must-Have #2: A Social Media Account